 The Perfect Steak in Your Home Oven

-For the longest time, I always believed that steak was better eaten when dining out than at home.
-The secret in restaurants is high heat cooking.
+For the longest time, I always believed that steak was better eaten at restaurants than at home.
+The secret in restaurants is high-heat cooking.
 You see, commercial restaurant ovens and stoves can generate higher temperatures than the one in your home.

 Of course, you can broil.
 This does get the high heat, but always seems to come out too burned on the outside and too undercooked on the inside.
-There is, too, the grill, but not everyone owns one (including myself), and they are usually not as good as keeping an even amount of heat surrounding your food.
-(Not to mention that those blackened grill marks are carginogens.)
+There is, too, the grill, but not everyone owns one (including myself) and it's hard to control the heat and keep it consistent (not to mention the fact that those blackened grill marks are carcinogenic).

-Here is the way to make the perfect steak using the stove top and oven that already exists in your home.
-The method outlined below assumes steak for 2 people.
-See the section below, “How Not to Screw it Up,” for tips on more.
+Here is the way to make the perfect steak using your stovetop and oven.
+The method outlined below will give you enough steak for two people.
+See the section below, “How Not to Screw it Up,” for more tips.

-- 2 filet mignon or new york strips
+- 2 steaks—filet mignon or new york strips

 - 1 small pat of butter